popular music Quite Great Music Promotions and Music Marketing UK insight

 The Roots Of The Pop Song

 It is not unreasonable to suggest that the kings of the modern folk song are of course The Beatles.
-Their infectiously catchy, but simple tunes are arguably the legacy that they leave behind, before we even begin to contemplate their experimental studio productions.
-Time again we are reminded of the strength of their melodies in countless cover versions, most notably Joe Cocker’s version of “I Get By With A Little Help From My Friends”.
-A Beatles song can be
+Their infectiously catchy, but simple tunes are arguably the legacy that they leave behind, Before we even begin to contemplate their experimental studio productions.
+Time again we are reminded of the strength of their melodies.
+Most notably Joe Cocker’s version of “I Get By With A Little Help From My Friends”.
+A Beatles song stripped to its bones.
+Fleshed out with new DNA and the song will still flourish.
+However, could the same be said for the biggest song of the year so far, Drake’s “One Dance”?

 popular music Quite Great Music Promotions and Music Marketing UK insight